miklevin/MikeLev.in/_posts/2025-09-14-ai-friendly-codebase-hygiene-guide.md

 Botify special cases.
 Both botify training files are special cases and real documentation I want to leave in the system because the documentation app reads them.
-It also reads a bunch of other stuff that I moved into the `cruft` folder so I have to check out it's health, haha!
+It also reads a bunch of other stuff that I moved into the `cruft` folder so I have to check out it's health, ahaha!
 And find new homes for this other stuff.

 ```bash